Infertility can be caused by many different things. For 1 in 4 couples, a cause cannot be identified.

 Non-cancerous growths called fibroids in or around the womb can affect fertility.
 In some cases, they may prevent a fertilised egg attaching itself in the womb, or they may block a fallopian tube.

-Endometriosis is a condition where small pieces of the womb lining (the endometrium) start growing in other places, such as the ovaries.
+Endometriosis is a condition where tissue, similar to the lining of the womb (the endometrium), grows in other places outside of the womb.

 This can damage the ovaries or fallopian tubes and cause fertility problems.

 Pelvic inflammatory disease (PID) is an infection of the upper female genital tract, which includes the womb, fallopian tubes and ovaries.